aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/scripts.md

 ## Creating your own variables

 You can define your own variables.
 All [functions](#functions) that have a `Returns` title return the value explained there.
 To save this value in a variable, use `variable = function("argument")`.
 To access that variable afterwards, use `%variable%`.
+You CAN'T use functions that have a return value inside of other functions.
+Scripts like `sendMessage("1234567890", "%sendMessage("1234567890", "something")%")` will not work!

 ### Example
 ```